yilinchen98/FMEMs-quantitative-genetics/README.md

 - `TC_smoothing_FPCA.R`: smooth, align data and run functional principal component analysis using the `fdasrvf` package.
 - `convert_to_basisfunctions.R`: convert eigenvectors to eigenfunctions using interpolation.
 - `TC_computingZ.R`: use principal components as basis functions and compute the random-effect design matrix $Z$ for the mixed-effects model.
+- `TC_fit_FMEMs.R`: use principal components as basis functions for both fixed and random effects and fit the mixed-effects model using the modularised functions in `lme4` package.
 ### R package help documents
 - `fdasrvf`: perform alignment, PCA, and modelling of multidimensional and unidimensional functions using the square-root velocity framework.
 - `pedigreemm`: fit pedigree-based mixed-effects models.